oracle-devrel/cd3-automation-toolkit/README.md

 ⏳ For Enterprise infrastructures, manual resource provisioning is tedious and error-prone.

-📝 While Terraform automates, filling variable values for each module can be cumbersome and requires Terraform expertise.
+📝 Creating Terraform Code for each module/resource can be cumbersome and requires Terraform expertise.

-🔁 Manually created configs are hard to reuse for different environments or deployments .
+🔁 Manually created infrastrucutre is hard to rebuild for different environments or regions.

 <br>